quentintaranpino/nostrcheck-server/readme.md

-# Nostrcheck-api-ts, backend server api for nostr.
+# Nostrcheck-api-ts, backend server for nostr.

-This repository contains the public API to interact with nostr as a backend api server.
+This repository contains the public API to interact with nostr as a backend server.
 Written in typescript.

 ## Available endpoints